 There are three types of connections: a push-and-pull clip, split pin or a conventional bolt-on.
 Providing these match, you should be able to remove the old wheels and attach the new ones.

-How to Add Traction to Plastic Wheels on Power Wheels
+How to Put Rubber Tyres on a Power Wheels

 If you are looking to give your Power Wheels more traction for better handling and acceleration, you can do so with a simple mountain bike tyre.
 To do this, you should wrap the wheel with the mountain bike tyre and then screw short truss-head screws every four to five inches around the wheel’s circumference.